-I think it’s safe to say now that Verizon is serious about being a multichannel-video provider.
+I think it's safe to say now that Verizon Communications is serious about being a multichannel video provider.

 USA Today, in reporting Dec.
-1 on plans by Federal Communications Commission chairman Kevin Martin to streamline video-franchising rules, put Verizon’s franchise figure at about 300.
-And he deemed that slow progress for two years’ work.
+1 on plans by Federal Communications Commission chairman Kevin Martin to streamline video franchising rules, put Verizon's franchise figure at about 300.
+And deemed that slow progress for two years' work.

 My reaction: That's impressively fast work, with momentum building.

-I won’t dispute the story’s point that some communities try to extort new video entrants.
+I won't dispute the story's point: Some communities try to extort new video entrants.
 Who can blame them?
-How often do they get the chance for new perks like fiber networks or even a swimming pool on a multibillion-dollar company’s tab?
+How often do they get the chance for new perks like fiber networks — or even a swimming pool — on a multibillion-dollar company's tab?

-Verizon had an ugly go of it in Montgomery County, Md., but now has reached a settlement there.
+Verizon had a difficult go of it in Montgomery County, Md., but now has reached a settlement there.

 The USA Today piece referred to the “cozy duopoly” of local cable providers and nationwide satellite-TV purveyors DirecTV and Dish Network.
 (Should that be “triopoly?”)

-The next buyer, WideOpenWest, had no problem selling cable-modem service competing with SBC’s digital-subscriber-line product, and sold the systems a year ago for $800 million-plus, a huge profit.
+The next buyer, WideOpenWest, had no problem selling cable-modem service competing with SBC's digital-subscriber-line product.
+Its backers sold the systems in May for $800 million plus, a huge profit.

 How many franchises did Ameritech rack up, over about three years, to lay the foundation for that $800 million asset?

-I’m a big believer in competitive wireline providers.
-Living in New York City, in an apartment building that bans satellite dishes, I was able to get digital cable, from RCN, months before Time Warner’s system rebuild reached my neighborhood.
+I'm a big believer in competitive wireline providers.
+Living in New York City, in an apartment building that bans satellite dishes, I was able to get digital cable from RCN months before Time Warner Cable's system rebuild reached my neighborhood.
 Recently, I switched to getting video, phone and data from Time Warner.

 If private capital is willing to make the investment, then everyone in the country should benefit from such wireline competition, whether it's between cable provider and “overbuilder” or cable and telco.
 Bring in wireless players, too.